|Loc: SW Santa Cruz Island||Lat: N33-58.0||Long: W119-50.5||Last visit: Nov 2021|

 |Local Notice to Mariners|

 Morse Point is probably the best single-hook anchorage on the south shore of Santa Cruz.
+And it is the very best anchorage of all the Channel Islands to witness sunset, especially in fall and winter.

 I’ve been in there – and by there – more than a dozen times and have always been the only boat.
 Perhaps I should have kept this the “best kept secret of Santa Cruz.”